 - Create an account on The Yacht Week website in advance and have your friends do the same.
 This will be necessary at some point for anyone attending.
 It’s easier to do it in advance then rush to do it the day of booking.

 If you have any questions on The Yacht Week be sure to check out their website here.
 Feel free to comment below with any questions or concerns and I’ll be happy to answer them.

-*This is the 1st article of a 3 part series I’ll be doing on The Yacht Week.
-I’ll be covering booking the yacht, planning and preparation (flight, food, budget), and finally giving a recap of my experience once I return from the trip.
+*This is the 1st article of a 2 part series I’ll be doing on The Yacht Week.
+I’ll be covering booking the yacht and giving a recap of my experience once I return from the trip.